nicholasrupert/snail/README.md

 ---

-Snail is easy to install:
+Snail is easy to run:

 $ git clone https://github.com/nicholasrupert/snail.git

+$ cd to the directory with snail in it

+$ perl snail.pl

+To install permanently, if you like it:

 $ sudo install.sh